SuperBrawl IX

 SuperBrawl IX was the ninth SuperBrawl professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 The event took place on February 21, 1999 from the Oakland Arena in Oakland, California.

+Ten matches were contested at the event.
+In the main event, Hollywood Hogan retained his WCW World Heavyweight Championship against Ric Flair.
+In other prominent matches, Goldberg defeated Bam Bam Bigelow, Scott Hall defeated Roddy Piper to win the WCW United States Heavyweight Championship, The Outsiders (Hall and Kevin Nash) defeated Konnan and Rey Misterio Jr. in a Hair vs. Mask match, and Curt Henning and Barry Windham defeated The Four Horsemen (Chris Benoit and Dean Malenko) in a sudden death tournament final for the vacant WCW World Tag Team Championship.

 Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 Event

 The match of Barry Windham and Curt Hennig against Chris Benoit and Dean Malenko was the final of a double-elimination tournament.
 Entering the match, Benoit and Malenko had already lost once while Windham and Hennig were undefeated.
-Malenko forced Windham to submit with The Texas Cloverleaf for the first fall.
+Malenko forced Windham to submit with the Texas Cloverleaf for the first fall.
 Windham pinned Malenko for the second fall and the Tag Team Championships after choking Malenko out with his belt.

 Kevin Nash pinned Rey Misterio, Jr. after an Outsider's Edge from Scott Hall.
 As a result of the match, Misterio was forced to unmask; had Konnan and Misterio won, Miss Elizabeth would have been shaved bald.
-This match was originally supposed to involve Lex Luger as Kevin Nash's tag team partner against Misterio and Konnan, but Luger suffered a bicep injury at the hands of Misterio three days earlier on Thunder and was immediately replaced by Scott Hall.
+This match was originally supposed to involve Lex Luger as Kevin Nash's tag team partner, but Luger suffered a bicep injury at the hands of Misterio three days earlier on Thunder and was immediately replaced by Scott Hall.

 Hollywood Hogan pinned Ric Flair after David Flair turned heel and used a Stun Gun on his own father, joining the nWo Elite in the process.